The Turin to Nice

 How physically fit do I need to be to complete the expedition?

 Cycling from Turin to Nice is a serious undertaking, no matter which route you take or how you do it.
-You'll need to be comfortable covering 100 km a day and you’ll need to be able to climb between 2000 - 3000 m per day.
+You'll need to be comfortable covering 100 km a day and you’ll need to be able to climb between 2000 m - 3000 m per day.
 The supported nature of the trip means that you won’t need to take expedition equipment with you, so you won’t be carrying a tent, sleeping systems or cooking equipment.
 All of this will be transported in the support vehicle.
 You will need to take appropriate layers, depending on the weather and food and drink to sustain you through different stages of the day.
 This means that our bikes will be fairly light which extends our range, keeping distances and elevation profiles manageable.
 All that said, this route is not suitable for entry level cyclists.
 It’s an ambitious goal for those who are keen to push their own boundaries physically and mentally.
 If you are in any doubt about your own fitness levels and / or suitability, please do contact us and we'll be happy to help you with your decision making.

 What sort of prior experience do I need to have, to enjoy the Turin to Nice High Alpine Gravel Route?